 A physical evaluation, which may include diagnostic injections, is used to diagnose facet joint pain.
 During this visit, your doctor will review your primary complaint and review your medical history.
 They will also ask about any concomitant medical conditions and drugs you’re taking.
 If your pain is more severe or lasts longer than a few days, it may be a facet joint problem.
 If you suspect that you have facet joint pain, consult with a medical doctor right away.

 Conservative nonsurgical treatment is often the first line of treatment for facet joint pain.
 Your doctor may prescribe physical therapy and anti-inflammatory medication to help you manage pain.
 Low-impact exercises and stretching are crucial to prevent facet syndrome.
 If conservative treatment does not relieve your pain, your doctor may recommend surgery.
-If conservative measures fail, he or she may recommend minimally invasive treatments such as medial branch blocks or intraarticular steroid injections.
 In some cases, radiofrequency ablation is a surgical procedure.

 The intervertebral discs are the link between the bones of the spinal column and make up one-third of the height of the spinal column.
 They transmit loads throughout the spinal column and provide flexibility to the Spine Health.
 The discs are roughly seven to 10 millimeters thick and four centimeters in diameter.
 In addition to providing structural support, intervertebral discs also help to maintain the spine’s alignment and balance.